-- Increases engagement
+- Increase engagement

 - If your business needs to meet a goal in a short amount of time, spiffs are the way to go.
 They allow sales reps to meet their quotas quickly and contribute to overall sales needs.

-- Helps acquire new accounts
+- Acquire new accounts

 Benefits of Commission Pay

-- Motivates employees to work harder
+- Motivate employees to work harder

-- Helps manage payroll expenses
+- Manage payroll expenses

-Things to Consider for Each
+Things to Consider for Each Type of Performance Pay

 - Make sure it fits the budget

 - Without proper planning and budgeting, any type of performance pay can cost the business a lot of money.
 To be safe, make sure your budget can handle all of your techs reaching the goal or milestone that is set.
 Remember, a financial advisor or CPA (i.e. Certified Public Accountant) can help with this.